McFlubberBubber/LearningOpenGL/README.md

 - Toggle debug mode = Q
 - Open / close menu = Escape
 - Navigate menu options = Up / Down arrow keys

+The menu has as "options" page that can be used to toggle some features in the application (fullscreen toggles, v-sync, etc.) and switching scenes!

 ## Dependencies used